Posted on March 02 2019

-I was not diagnosed with generalized anxiety disorder and major depressive disorder until I was a young adult.
+I was not diagnosed with a generalized anxiety disorder and major depressive disorder until I was a young adult.
 As a child, seeking therapy was uncommon and I feared if I did that this may be viewed as some type of weakness.
 Besides, what if my classmates found out about it?
 I would be utterly devastated if they did.
-How I best relieved stress and anxiety in my younger years was by talking to my parents and my maternal grandmother.
-They seemed to understand me the best and I was comfortable speaking with them.
+How I best-relieved stress and anxiety in my younger years was by talking to my parents and my maternal grandmother.
+They seemed to understand the best and I was comfortable speaking with them.
 This helped me through many rough times.
 But what if there might have been something else I could have done to cope?

 Finding ways to cope